 If patients have questions about the treatment bundle known as SEP-1, this informational webpage might be helpful.

 Sepsis Alliance also has resources for children, both for those who have sepsis and for their siblings or other young relatives and friends.
 Bug, Sepsis Alliance’s friendly ladybug, helps young children understand infections and how to prevent them.

 Post-sepsis syndrome (PSS) is becoming more known in the medical community, but still too many healthcare providers don’t know about or understand the issues related to PSS.
 Many sepsis survivors are left with lasting effects from their illness, including chronic fatigue, depression, and symptoms of PTSD.
 This is addressed in the Post-Sepsis Syndrome section of the site.

 This section not only has a lot of information and links to other parts of the site, but there are also downloadable letters that survivors can present to doctors, teachers, coaches, and daycare workers to help them understand the lasting effect of sepsis.

 Are you looking to connect with other healthcare professionals to see how they communicate with the public or you want to learn more about managing sepsis?

+Elevate your sepsis care with education, resources, and peer-to-peer networking.
 The Sepsis Alliance Institute provides online learning about sepsis: best practices in sepsis recognition, treatment, and care.
 There are training modules and, through webinars (live and recorded), participants can also participate in CE credit activities.

 Sepsis Alliance Connect is a virtual support community designed for the millions of people affected by sepsis.
 Click here to learn more or to sign up.